fattyageboy/berthcare/design-documentation/design-system/style-guide.md

 ### Color Usage Rules

 **Never use color alone to convey information.**
 Pair color with icons, labels, or position.
-A colorblind nurse should never be confused.
+A colorblind caregiver should never be confused.

 **Test in context.**
 Colors look different on phones vs tablets, in sunlight vs fluorescent lighting.
 Test everywhere.